aadhar54/May2020/README.md

 ##Congratulations ,Sarthak Keshari has successfully submitted solution for 6May.1 and 6May.2 .

-##Congratulations ,Abhijit Nayak  has successfully submitted solution for 6May.3 and his pull requesthas been accepted.
+##Congratulations ,Abhijit Nayak  has successfully submitted solution for 6May.3 and his pull request has been accepted.